 http://k9jm.com/NYS%20Net.mp3 It’s the New York State traffic net ca 1970.
 NCS was W2FR ex-W2SEI FB OP Howie.
 H/T W2TR via K9JM who says “Interesting to hear fists of that era again.”
 And it is.
 Notice the timing of the old bugs!

-The Radio-Relay Traffic Net Database has been updated.
+The Radio-Relay Traffic Net Database has been updated as of 3/7/2020.
 Thank you to those who have submitted information to build this database.
 Currently, we will produce this as a PDF document for easy printing.
 In the future, we are planning to make it available as a searchable online resource.
-This directory lists active traffic nets in North America and Europe, no matter the affiliation.
+This directory lists active traffic nets in North America, Europe and Oceania, no matter the affiliation.
 Whether you are a newcomer to traffic handling, or a well-seasoned veteran, this will make it easier to find a net near you that can handle traffic.
 It is up to you to create or relay messages for the system.
-The database is sorted first by Area (EU, EAN, CAN, WAN), then by Region, then by State, then by Time (Time Zone is local or Zulu).
+The database is sorted first by Area (EU, OC, EAN, CAN, WAN), then by Region, then by State, then by Time (Time Zone is local or Zulu).
 If a Net Manager is known, then their call and email address are listed.
-As always, if you see something missing, changed or needs to be deleted please email Charles.Hargrove@Radio-Relay.org with the details. http://radio-relay.org/wp-content/uploads/2019/07/TrafficNets.pdf
+As always, if you see something missing, changed or needs to be deleted please email Charles.Hargrove@Radio-Relay.org with the details. http://radio-relay.org/wp-content/uploads/2020/03/TrafficNets.pdf

 Radio Relay International has released its initial Net Directory.
 This directory lists active traffic nets throughout North America of any affiliation.
 It’s purpose is to facilitate access to networks that interface with the national messaging layer (traffic system).
 This is the initial document.
 Future plans call for a searchable database.
 In addition, we solicit any […]